lukasdb3/Forestry-Callouts/ForestryCallouts2/bin/Debug/net48/Forestry Callouts 2.0.2.0/README.txt

 Install Instructions
 - If appliciable, remove "ForestryCallouts.dll" and "ForestryCallouts.ini" from your GTA5\Plugins\LSPDFR folder.
-- Drag and Drop "CalloutInterfaceAPI", "DAGDialogueSystem.dll" and "RageNativeUI" into your main grand theft auto v directory.
+- Drag and Drop "CalloutInterfaceAPI", "DAGDialogueSystem.dll" and "RageNativeUI.dll" into your main grand theft auto v directory.
 - Drag and Drop "ForestryCallouts2.dll", "ForestryCallouts2.ini", and "ForestryCallouts2" folder to your GTA5\Plugins\LSPDFR.
 You may then from there configure settings in the INI file if you wish to do so.